Images of Vietnam | Photography Tour

 Day 5 - Can Tho to Chau Doc - floating market and sacred mountain

-Early morning boat ride to catch the light and activities at the nearby morning market; one of the busiest and most photogenic of the Delta’s floating markets, before heading west to the small riverside town of Chau Doc near the Cambodian border.
+Early morning boat ride to catch the light and activities at Cai Rang market; one of the busiest and most photogenic of the Delta’s floating markets, before heading west to the small riverside town of Chau Doc near the Cambodian border.
 We’ll visit the myriad shrines and temples of sacred Sam Mountain as well as taking in the spectacular sunset views before returning to Chau Doc in the evening.

 Photographic themes: – floating markets, river life, country life, landscapes, pagodas